 11. Visit The Ho Chi Minh Mausoleum

-The resting place of Revolutionary leader Ho Chi Minh is another must visit in Hanoi.
-We say this primarily because of his significance in Vietnam.
-It’s often easy to forget about history.
+This Mausoleum is the resting place of Revolutionary leader Ho Chi Minh.
+This memorial is another must visit in Hanoi because of his significance in Vietnam.

-Vietnam has had a rough ride over the last few hundred years.
-Ho Chi Minh was a key figure in shaping the country as it is today.
+It’s no secret Vietnam has endured a rough ride over the last few hundred years.
+But Ho Chi Minh was a key figure in shaping the country as it is today.

-There is also a fascinating story you can learn about if you visit the Ho Chi Minh museum just a few minutes walk away.
+There is also a fascinating story you can learn about if you choose to visit the Ho Chi Minh Museum just a few minutes walk away from the Mausoleum.

 Alternatively, if you plan to visit Hoi An, check out our amazing article about the private tour we had with a Vietnam War veteran who gave us an incredible insight into Ho Chi Minh and Vietnam’s turbulent modern history.